Nanyang Technological University Libraries: Business Library

 This Library houses the core business collection of books and journals in the field of accounting, banking, business law, entrepreneurship, finance, hospitality management, international business, management, marketing and strategy.
 It also holds the main audio-visual collection comprising music CDs as well as VCD and DVD titles in all subject areas and genres.
 Ample workstations and media viewing rooms are provided for the listening and viewing pleasure of these audio-visuals.
 This Library is a popular place for many students as it has quiet spaces and individual study rooms as well as spaces for collaborative work distributed over four floors.

 Humanities and Social Sciences Library

-This interim library provides a growing collection relating to psychology, sociology, history, linguistics, literature, philosophy and public administration.
-To meet the diverse needs of users, the library has facilities for group learning and quiet study.
-Facing a gentle green slope, it also offers a conducive setting for reflection and leisure reading.
+This interim library provides a collection relating to psychology, sociology, history, linguistics, literature, philosophy and public administration.
 It also provides printing services, conveniently located at the Reserves section.

 Chinese Library

 The Chinese Library houses resources in the Chinese language on Chinese literature, history, philosophy, religion, linguistics, politics, economy, sociology and management science.
-It is a small but welcoming area popular with users wishing to read Chinese language materials.
+A small but welcoming area popular with users wishing to read Chinese language materials.